NZ Cycling Conference: 1997 Hamilton

 The 1st conference was held on 15 October 1997.
 The conference theme was "Planning for and Promoting Cycling in Urban Areas".
 Held at the University of Waikato, the conference was the initiative of transport planner Paul Ryan.

 2000 Palmerston North

 The 2nd conference was held on 14–15 July 2000.
 The conference theme was "Making Cycling Viable".
 Two UK keynote speakers presented via video-link: Prof Mayer Hillman and John Grimshaw from Sustrans.

 2001 Christchurch

 The 3rd conference was held on 21–22 September 2001.
 The conference theme was "Transport for Living".
 The keynote speaker was Karel de Roy, a traffic engineer and transport planner from the Netherlands.

+The conference came about as three people from Christchurch City Council had attended the 1999 VelOZity conference in Adelaide: Alix Newman (the city's Cycle Planning Officer), Axel Wilke (a design engineer with an interest in cycling), and Denis O'Rourke (a city councillor with an interest in transport).
+O'Rourke was impressed by the professional knowledge sharing that such a conference can provide and announced at the 2000 NZ Cycling Conference that Christchurch would host the conference in 2001, putting Newman in charge of organising it.

 2003 North Shore

 The 4th conference was held on 10–11 October 2003.
 The conference theme was "Cycling Strategies – And How to Implement Them".
 Steven Norris, the Chair of the UK National Cycling Strategy Board was the keynote speaker.
 The first Cycle Friendly Awards were held in conjunction with this conference.